-The Right Way to Think About Cybersecurity Risk: A Podcast with Illumio’s Andy Rubin and PJ Kirner
+The Right Way to Think About Cybersecurity Risk: A Podcast with Illumio’s Andrew Rubin and PJ Kirner

 * 3:00 – The need for segmentation in cybersecurity

 * 10:00 – What CISOs should do with zero trust

 * 17:30 – Managing risk in cybersecurity

 * 24:20 – Improving operational discipline in cybersecurity